+As you eliminate tobacco use to foster wellness and recovery, engage staff, consumers, family members, and people in your community in discussion.
+Listen.
+Address concerns.
+Collaborate with partners.
 Communication and support will assist in alleviating anxieties.
 It is vital to reinforce the reason for introducing the policy.
 Be transparent and consistent in your messaging.
 It is helpful if agency leadership can provide employees with information about other community health settings, hospitals, and businesses in the area that have successfully gone tobacco-free.
+Indeed, evidence has shown that becoming a tobacco-free facility does not deter patients from seeking or staying in treatment.